gruntjs/grunt-docs/grunt.task.md

   }
 });
 ```

+<a name="this-data"></a>
+### this.data / grunt.task.current.data
+In a multi task, this is the actual data stored in the grunt config object for the given target.
+For example, if a "sample" multi task was run as `grunt sample:foo` with the config data `{sample: {foo: "bar"}}`, inside the task function, `this.data` would be `"bar"`.

+It is recommended that `this.file` and `this.options` are use instead of `this.data`, as their values are normalized.

 ## Loading Externally-Defined Tasks
 For most projects, tasks will be defined in the [Gruntfile](Getting-started).
 For larger projects, or in cases where tasks need to be shared across projects, tasks can be loaded from one or more external directories or Npm-installed grunt plugins.